Metropolitan-Council/economic-values-atlas/README.md

 ### Launch the app

 The following code will launch your region’s app (!!).
+Please run all the code chunks (two) prior to this section in order to see proper performance.
 To deploy it on an R server, you can click the blue button on the top right hand side of the app that will launch locally.

 ## Future plans